Skip to main content

 • Ignoring or leaving someone out

 The District Code of Conduct defines inappropriate behaviors are and what punishments might be for breaking the Dignity Act, just like for other school rules.
 The major goal is teach students about their mistake and to learn so it does not happen again.
-Sometimes, students might have to create a plan for better choices, have a meeting with a parent, see Mrs. Hathaway, Mrs. McKeever, or see Mr. Kupiec.
+Sometimes, students might have to create a plan for better choices, have a meeting with a parent, see Mrs. McKeever, or see Mr. Kupiec.
 Other times students might receive a punishment.
 Consequences could be time in the office, loss of a privilege, spending lunch or recess in the office, staying after-school in the office, or in-school or out-of-school suspension.

 Treat others the way you would like to be treated (Golden Rule).
 Keep your hands and feet to yourself.
 Be a good friend and stand up if you see someone being mean to someone else.
 Tell them to stop or tell an adult about it.
 Be kind and courageous!